 Diagnosis.
-The following methods are used to confirm the diagnosis: Isolation of the virus and serological identification; test material - blood, serum, tissue.
-PCR; test material: blood, plasma, serum, tissue.
-Antigen detection; test material: serum or tissue.
-ELISA for IgM detection; test material: blood, plasma, serum.
-Test turnaround time: 30 minutes (rapid orientation tests) to 7-14 days (final confirmation).
+Methods are used to confirm the diagnosis:

+- 1. Virus isolation and serological identification; test material: blood, serum, tissue. - 2.
+PCR; test material blood, plasma, serum, tissue - 3.
+Antigen detection; test material is serum or tissue. - 4.
+ELISA for the detection of IgM; test material blood, plasma, serum

+Test turnaround time: from 30 minutes (quick orientation tests) to 7-14 days (final confirmation).

 Treatment.
-There is no specific treatment for dengue fever.
-In cases of severe dengue, medical care by doctors and nurses with expertise in the manifestations and development of the disease can help save lives and reduce mortality rates from more than 20% to less than 1%.
-In the treatment of severe dengue, it is critical to maintain the patient's body fluids at an adequate level.
+There is no specific treatment for Dengue fever.
+In cases of severe Dengue, medical care by doctors and nurses with expertise in the manifestations and development of the disease can help save lives and reduce mortality rates from more than 20% to less than 1%.
+In the treatment of severe Dengue, it is critical to maintain the patient's body fluids at the proper level.

 Vaccination.
 The first dengue vaccine, Dengvaxia® (CYD-TDV), was licensed in December 2015 and has now been approved by regulatory authorities in 20 countries for use in people aged 9-45 years in endemic areas.
-The analysis demonstrated that a subset of study participants who were likely to be seronegative at the time of their first vaccination were at increased risk of more severe dengue and hospitalisation as a result of the disease compared to unvaccinated participants.
+The analysis demonstrated that a subset of study participants who were likely to be seronegative at the time of their first vaccination were at increased risk of more severe Dengue and hospitalisation as a result of the disease compared to unvaccinated participants.

-Clinical trials have shown that the live attenuated dengue vaccine CYD-TDV is effective and safe for people who have previously been infected with dengue virus (seropositive patients), but is associated with an increased risk of severe dengue in those who are exposed to natural dengue infection for the first time after vaccination (seronegative patients).
+Clinical trials have shown that the live attenuated dengue vaccine CYD-TDV is effective and safe for people who have previously been infected with Dengue virus (seropositive patients), but is associated with an increased risk of severe dengue in those who are exposed to natural dengue infection for the first time after vaccination (seronegative patients).

 Prevention and control.
-Currently, the only way to control or prevent dengue transmission is to control mosquito vectors through the following measures Preventing mosquitoes from accessing egg-laying sites; proper disposal of solid waste and destruction of artificial, human-made habitats; storing household water supplies in closed containers and emptying and washing them weekly; using appropriate insecticides for water containers stored outdoors; and using personal protective equipment, mosquito nets, long-sleeved clothing, and insecticide-treated materials; Improving community participation and mobilisation for sustainable vector control; during outbreaks, emergency vector control measures may also include the use of insecticide sprays; active vector monitoring and surveillance should be conducted to determine the effectiveness of vector control measures.
+Currently, the only way to control or prevent the transmission of Dengue virus is to control mosquito vectors through the following measures:

+- preventing mosquitoes from accessing places for laying eggs; - proper disposal of solid waste and destruction of artificial habitats made by humans; - keeping home water supplies in closed containers and emptying and washing them weekly; - use of appropriate insecticides for water tanks stored outdoors; - use of personal protective equipment, mosquito nets, long-sleeved clothing, insecticide-treated materials; - Improving the participation and mobilisation of individual communities for sustainable vector control; - During outbreaks, emergency vector control measures may also include the use of spray insecticides; - Active monitoring and surveillance of vectors is necessary to determine the effectiveness of vector control measures.

 EBOLA FEVER.
 The Ebola virus causes an acute severe illness that is often fatal if left untreated.
-Ebola Virus Disease (EVD) first emerged in 1976 during 2 simultaneous outbreaks in Nzara (now South Sudan) and Yambuku, Democratic Republic of Congo.
+Ebola Virus Disease (EVD) first emerged in 1976 in 2 simultaneous outbreaks in Nzara (now South Sudan) and Yambuku, Democratic Republic of Congo.
 The second outbreak occurred in a village next to the Ebola River, from which the disease takes its name.